-- Noodle Incident: According to Sandy, she reminds SpongeBob of his little mishap with her whirlybird, resulting a large graveyard of dead animals.
+- Noodle Incident: According to Sandy, she reminds SpongeBob of his little mishap with her whirlybird, resulting a large graveyard of dead citizens.

 - Platonic Cave: SpongeBob thinks this is why the moon looks just like Bikini Bottom.
 "The aliens must be projecting our thoughts into the environment."

-- Shout-Out: Spongebob saying "Hey, you got toothpaste in my peanut butter" is a reference to the original Reese's Peanut Butter Cups commercial.
+- SpongeBob saying "Hey, you got toothpaste in my peanut butter" is a reference to the original Reese's Peanut Butter Cups commercial.